 Advantages compared to RPi-Monitor

-- Available stats from outside of the local network
+- Available statistics from outside the local network

 - Nice dashboard and graphs

-- Does not take up storage space on the Raspberry Pi
+- Does not take up space on Raspberry Pi

-- Only 14 days history with a Free plan
+- Only 14 days of history on a free plan

 Disadvantages compared to RPi-Monitor